Anxiety Therapy in Naples, Estero & Fort Myers

 You do not need a diagnosis or a crisis to benefit from anxiety therapy.
 If any of the following feel familiar, working with a therapist could help:

 If your anxiety is connected to a specific past event or trauma, EMDR therapy may be a good fit.
 If you are experiencing anxiety alongside persistent sadness or low mood, our depression counseling page may also be relevant -- anxiety and depression frequently co-occur, and our therapists are experienced in treating both.
+If your anxiety shows up as intrusive thoughts followed by rituals or checking behaviors, that may be obsessive-compulsive disorder rather than generalized anxiety -- our OCD treatment page covers ERP, the gold-standard approach.
 For anxiety that shows up primarily as overwhelming daily pressure, our stress management services can complement anxiety therapy.

 Our Treatment Approach